Skip to content

 Common failure points:

 • Version sprawl: Multiple copies of the same rater circulate with no clear source of truth.
 Is it the version in your inbox?
-The one on the shared drive?
+The one on SharePoint?
 The one your colleague sent last week?

 None of this is caused by Excel itself.
 It’s caused by the lack of a system around Excel.